Spectropolarimetry of SN 2023ixf reveals both circumstellar material and helium core to be aspherical: Polarimetry

 \section{Polarimetry}

-In this section, we first calculate the polarization contribution from the interstellar medium using the dust extinction values inferred from Na I D absorption by \citet{Smith_2023}.
+In this section, we first calculate the polarization contribution from the interstellar medium using two different techniques described in detail in \autoref{subsec:isp}.
 Then we present our results from spectropolarimetric observations and discuss the behavior of the line polarization.
 Finally, we present the results from imaging polarimetry from MOPTOP and $R$-band continuum polarization estimates from SPOL data.